Epic Day Hikes in North Cascades National Park

 You may not need all of the things listed below but since there are a lot of long hikes in North Cascades, you should be well prepared to tackle those hikes.

-Water and snack/ packed lunch: It is no brainer to bring water on your North Cascades hikes.
-How much water you need is determined by the length of the hike.
 For hikes over 6 miles, I generally bring 3+ liters of water.
 Some hikes do have water source so you can bring a lifestraw filter as a backup but the water source may not be as frequent as you like.

-Sunscreen/ Sunglasses/ hat: some of the hikes in North Cascades are exposed to the sun so be sure to bring sunscreen and a hat and sunglasses.
+• Sunscreen/ Sunglasses/ hat: some of the hikes in North Cascades are exposed to the sun so be sure to bring sunscreen and a hat and sunglasses.

-Camera: even an iPhone would be good.
+• Camera: even an iPhone would be good.
 But if you love taking photos with an actual camera, I highly advice you to bring a wide angle lens.
 For the hikes in North Cascades I used both a regular zoom lens and the Sony wide angle lens but I think the wide angle was more useful to capture landscape.

-Hiking Shoes: I always wear hiking shoes when I hike and some of the trails in North Cascades are very rocky or have a lot of roots.
+• Hiking Shoes: I always wear hiking shoes when I hike and some of the trails in North Cascades are very rocky or have a lot of roots.

-Hiking Poles: Hiking poles are useful on long and steep hikes in North Cascades, especially the downhill part!
+• Hiking Poles: Hiking poles are useful on long and steep hikes in North Cascades, especially the downhill part!

-Bug Spray: Bugs are a common theme on many of the trails in North Cascades (not just mosquitoes but flies!).
+• Bug Spray: Bugs are a common theme on many of the trails in North Cascades (not just mosquitoes but flies!).
 Always bring bug spray with you when you hike in North Cascades or you will regret it.

 Blue Lake Washington State North Cascades

-Swim Suit: If you are hiking to a lake chances are you might want to jumping to cool down.
+• Swim Suit: If you are hiking to a lake chances are you might want to jumping to cool down.
 Bring a swim suit and towel with you for those lake hikes.

-Bear Mace: We bought bear mace from REI before coming to North Cascades and we did see a bear on one of the trails in North Cascades.
+• Bear Mace: We bought bear mace from REI before coming to North Cascades and we did see a bear on one of the trails in North Cascades.
 Most of the time bear encounters are positive since bears tend to run away from humans.

-Cash & pen: If you are hiking in the national forest area, you need to bring $5 cash and a pen with you in order to pay for the day pass.
+• Cash & pen: If you are hiking in the national forest area, you need to bring $5 cash and a pen with you in order to pay for the day pass.

-Best easy hikes and walks in North Cascades
+Best Easy Hikes in North Cascades

 Ladder Creek Falls Trail